 \subsection{Graph Construction from Preprocessed Data}

-The ROIs are defined from the cortical volume parcellation by \cite{schaefer2017local}.
-We used the 400 parcellations as in \cite{kashyap2019individual,weis2019sex}.
-Semantic region labels (e.g., Posterior cingulate cortex) and functional network labels (e.g., Default mode) corresponding to every parcels are provided with the dataset \cite{schaefer2017local}.
+The ROIs are defined from the cortical volume parcellation by \citep{schaefer2017local}.
+We used the 400 parcellations as in \citep{kashyap2019individual,weis2019sex}.
+Semantic region labels (e.g., Posterior cingulate cortex) and functional network labels (e.g., Default mode) corresponding to every parcels are provided with the dataset \citep{schaefer2017local}.
 Vertices are defined as one-hot vectors encoding the semantic region labels of the whole 400 ROIs.
-It can be said that no actual signal from the fMRI BOLD activity is represented in the vertex of the constructed graph.
+It can be said that no actual signal from the fMRI blood oxygen level dependency (BOLD) activity is represented in the vertex of the constructed graph.

 To define the edges, functional connectivity matrix was constructed as follows.
 First, mean time-series of cortical parcels were obtained by averaging the preprocessed fMRI data voxels within each ROIs.
 Functional connectivity is defined as the correlation coefficient of the pearson's correlation between the time-series of the two voxels.
 Thus, the connectivity matrix is constructed by computing the pearson's correlation cofficient between every other ROIs.
-Derivation of the mean time-series and the connectivity matrix was performed with the MATLAB toolbox GRETNA \cite{wang2015gretna}.
+Derivation of the mean time-series and the connectivity matrix was performed with the MATLAB toolbox GRETNA \citep{wang2015gretna}.
 To derive an undirected, unweighted graph from the connectivity matrix, we threshold the connectivity matrix with sparsity by selecting the top $M$-percentile elements of the connectivity matrix as connected, and others unconnected.
-We experiment the sparsity values $M$ of 5\%, 10\%, 15\%, 20\%, 25\%, 30\%, 35\%, and 40\%.